 The map contains a few of the most famous archaeological sites in Crete.

 Some of them are not included in this guide.

 Crete’s Four Minoan Palaces

 So far, four Minoan Palaces have been unearthed on Crete.
-These are Knossos, Festos (or Phaistos), and Malia in the region of Heraklion, and Zakros in Lasithi.
-However, on such a big territory, there’s always a chance for a new discovery.
+These are Knossos, Festos (or Phaistos), Malia in the region of Heraklion, and Kato Zakros in Lasithi.
+However, on such a big territory, there’s always a chance for a discovery.

-These palaces are on the eastern side of the island: In fact, if you look at those four spots on the map, it’s soon clear that at least one major center of power should be located in the west of Crete.
+These palaces are on the eastern side of the island:, if you look at those four spots on the map, it’s soon clear that at least one major center of power should be located in the west of Crete.